matterhorn-chat/matterhorn/README.md

 ## Personal Access Token Authentication

-Matterhorn's start-up login user interface will also allow you to provide an OAuth or Personal Access Token.
+Matterhorn's start-up login user interface will also allow you to provide an session or Personal Access Token.
 If a token is provided, it will take precedence over a username and password.

 We recommend Personal Access Tokens because they don't expire except